mrichar1/jsonapi-vuex/README.md

 #### RESTful actions

-These actions take 2 arguments: the path/object to be acted on, and an (optional) [`axios` config object](The first argument is an object containing [restructured data](#restructured-data).
+These actions take 2 arguments: the path/object to be acted on, and an (optional) [`axios` config object](https://github.com/axios/axios#request-config).
+The first argument is an object containing [restructured data](#restructured-data).

-Note: Since the `dispatch` method can only accept a single argument, if both arguments are used, the argument must be an array.
+*Note* - Since the `dispatch` method can only accept a single argument, if both arguments are used, the argument must be an array.

 The first argument is an object containing [restructured data](#restructured-data).
 Actions which take no `data` argument apart from the record (`get` and `delete`) can also accept a string which matches the path to fetch.
 This means you don't need to create an 'empty' restructured data object to get or delete a record. some examples: